MarcusZeal/mystara-isle-canon/content/Races/Triton.md

 **Key Deities**:

-- **Thassa, the Sea Mother**: The primary deity of the Tritons, representing the ocean, storms, and all marine life.
-Thassa is revered as the protector of the seas and the provider of life.
-- **Nylea, the Huntress of the Waves**: The goddess of hunting, nature, and the wilds.
-Triton hunters and warriors often pray to Nylea for success in their endeavors.
-- **Pelagia, the Keeper of Secrets**: The goddess of knowledge, secrets, and the deep ocean.
-Triton scholars and mages seek Pelagia's guidance in their quest for wisdom and understanding.
-- **Panzuriel, the Writhing One**: An evil, coniving god who often speaks in half truths, but never lies.
+- **[[Aquara, Goddess of Water]]**: The goddess of water, life, and healing.
+Aquara is venerated by those who live by or rely on water for sustenance and healing.
+- **[[Panzuriel, the Writhing One]]**: The god of oceans, secrets, and the deep.
+Panzuriel is primarily worshipped by those who dwell near or rely on the sea for their livelihoods, seeking his protection and guidance in the waters.

 #### Primary Settlements